Homepage > Journal > How to design the Path to Purchase in E-Commerce?

 3. Experiences appear at every moment of customer interaction with the online store.

-4. Auditing and optimizing the Path to Purchase increases the sales volume in the online store and improves retention.
+4. Auditing and optimizing the Path to Purchase increases the sales volume in the online store, improves retention, and helps you maximize marketing efforts.

 5. The purchasing decision is a process that requires time, engagement, and work.